-- 2.7.5 ensure that the Headteacher or Designated Safeguarding Lead will only disclose any information about a pupil to other members of staff on a 'need to know' basis, including Domestic Violence notifications - 2.7.6 make all staff aware that they have a professional responsibility to share information with other agencies in order to safeguard children - 2.7.7 ensure staff are clear with children that they cannot promise to keep secrets.
+- 2.7.5 ensure that the Headteacher or Designated Safeguarding Lead will only disclose any information about a pupil to other members of staff on a 'need to know' basis. - 2.7.6 make all staff aware that they have a professional responsibility to share information with other agencies in order to safeguard children - 2.7.7 ensure staff are clear with children that they cannot promise to keep secrets.